cyplo/talks/crypto_basics/notes.md

 performance: 700MB/s per execution thread on modern CPUs

-quiz: what you can derive about the message from the ciphertext, even if the randomization is done properly ?
+# quiz: what you can derive about the message from the ciphertext, even if the randomization is done properly ?
-[length]
+length

+# quiz: other attacks ?

 #assymetric crypto